CagriCatik/Python/webpage/docs/guide/07_OOP/05_Attributes_Class_and_Instance.md

-# Understanding Class and Instance Attributes in Python
+# Class and Instance Attributes

 In object-oriented programming, classes and instances play a pivotal role.
 Python, being an object-oriented language, leverages classes to define objects and their behavior.
 An important aspect of this paradigm is understanding the distinction between class attributes and instance attributes.
 This tutorial will provide a comprehensive examination of these concepts, their differences, and how to utilize them effectively in Python.